Homelessness System Navigator

 Qualifications

 Requires a two-year college diploma in Social Services or related Human Service field with up to three years related experience in crisis intervention, community outreach and whole-system navigation.
 Demonstrated understanding of community resources, homelessness supports, and harm reduction strategies is required.
 Demonstrated ability to remain calm in volatile situations, while using critical thinking skills.
 Must have the ability to build positive working relationships with the public, clients and community partners.
 Experience in a social assistance environment is considered an asset.
 Must have working knowledge of the homeless shelter system, Coordinated Access and basic knowledge in word processing and homelessness database software and systems; knowledge and experience with provincial computer systems would be an asset.
 Ability to be flexible and responsive in a changing, challenging and often unpredictable environment.
 Able to use discretion in supporting clients in precarious situations, reduce risk and ultimately provide intensive life stabilization coaching.
-Demonstrates strong organizational, time-management, crisis intervention and problem solving skills; the ability to manage competing priorities and coordinate several tasks at one time while meeting program outcomes and performance standards; and the ability to work in volatile situations without supervision.
+Demonstrates strong organizational, time-management, crisis intervention and problem-solving skills; the ability to manage competing priorities and coordinate several tasks at one time while meeting program outcomes and performance standards; and the ability to work in volatile situations without supervision.
 Ability to communicate verbally and in writing in a clear, concise manner.
 Must be a team player with a commitment to quality customer service and a passion for ending homelessness in our community.
 Must demonstrate a strong commitment to maintaining confidentiality in accordance with local policy and applicable legislation.
 Hours of work may need to be flexible to meet the client/community needs.
 Majority of work will occur in the community - individuals must be able to work remotely and have access to transportation to fulfil the duties of the position within the City and County of Peterborough.

-Applicant Information
+Application Information

 The City of Peterborough is an organization that strives to embrace the spirit of inclusion, diversity, equity and accessibility.
 We are an equal opportunity employer committed to building an inclusive and barrier-free environment in which all individuals have access to the City's goods, services and facilities.
-If contacted for an employment opportunity, please advise People & Culture if you require an accommodation.
+If you are contacted for an employment opportunity, please advise People & Culture if you require accommodation.

 Contact Us